UW–Milwaukee Panther Arena: Professional wrestling

 The arena has also hosted professional wrestling events, including WCW's SuperBrawl (1992), Clash of the Champions XXXIV (1997) and Mayhem (2000).
 It also hosted the World Wrestling Federation's King of the Ring (1996), and Over the Edge (1998).
 It was at the aforementioned King of the Ring card where Stone Cold Steve Austin first uttered his now-famous "Austin 3:16" catchphrase.
 It was scheduled to host the April 1, 2020 edition of All Elite Wrestling Dynamite before coronavirus-related public assembly concerns postponed the circuit's Milwaukee show to August 25, 2021.

+Sport wrestling

+On July 18, 2026, Real American Freestyle will present RAF 11 at the venue, an event that will be broadcast live on Fox Nation.

 Naming rights

 The arena opened as Milwaukee Arena in 1950 before changing its name to MECCA Arena once the Milwaukee Exposition, Convention Center and Arena (MECCA) complex formally opened in 1974.
 In 1994, when the Wisconsin Center District was created, the MECCA name was retired and the arena became Wisconsin Center Arena.

 Telecommunications company U.S. Cellular became the naming rights holder in 2000.
 They renewed their deal in 2007, worth $2.4 million over 7 years.

 U.S. Cellular's naming rights expired on May 31, 2014, and they did not renew their contract.
 On June 26, 2014, it was announced that the University of Wisconsin–Milwaukee (UWM) purchased the naming rights, renaming the arena to UW–Milwaukee Panther Arena, as part of a 10-year, $3.4 million deal that would run through 2024, with UWM having an option to extend it through 2029.
 The deal made the arena the official site for major UWM events such as graduation ceremonies and university-hosted speakers.
 In 2021, UWM received a 25% reduction in their 2020 payment, equivalent to $87,500, after the COVID-19 pandemic left the arena nearly empty for the year.